 2.2 Plan of experiment

-Total a one hundred and forty four (144) straight-run day-old commercial broiler chicks of a single hatch were purchased from a private hatchery to perform the experiment.
+one hundred and forty four (144) straight-run day-old commercial broiler chicks of a single hatch were purchased from a private hatchery to perform the experiment.
 The duration of experiment was 42 days to study the effects of dietary supplementation of neem leaf powder on performance of commercial broilers.
 The average temperature during the study period was 25.52°C and relative humidity 53.46 %.
 After their arrival, the chicks were wing-banded and weighed individually.
 The chicks were randomly allocated into six treatment groups, each treatment had four replicates with six chicks per replicate leading to 24 chicks per treatment.

 2.3 Treatment details

-Six experimental diets (T1, T2, T3, T4, T5 and T6) were formulated and provided ad libitum to the birds of respective treatments as pre-starter, starter, and finisher diets during 0-7 days, 8-21 days and 22-42 days of age, respectively.
+Six experimental diets (T1, T2, T3, T4, T5 and T6) were formulated and provided ad-libitum to the birds of respective treatments as pre-starter, starter, and finisher diets during 0-7 days, 8-21 days and 22-42 days of age, respectively.
 T1 (Basal diet without NLP), T2 (Basal diet + NLP @ 2 g/kg of feed), T3 (Basal diet + NLP @ 4 g/kg of feed), T4 (Basal diet + NLP @ 6 g/kg of feed), T5 (Basal diet + NLP @ 8 g/kg of feed) and T6 (Basal diet + NLM @ 10 g/kg of feed).

 2.4 Management of birds